January 31, 2017

 Some Scrum team members like this.
 They tell me it is great to see what their team members are working on; to work together as a team.
 Others don’t like it so much.

-Generally, with Agile, we strive to reduce bottlenecks caused by unique skillsets on the team.
-We encourage cross-training to eliminate key person dependencies.
+Generally, with Agile, we strive to reduce bottlenecks caused by unique skillsets or special people on teams.
+We encourage aggressive cross-training to eliminate key person dependencies.
 We reduce “specialness”.

 I remember a particular developer in an organization who had a good reputation as a developer.
 He declined the opportunity to join a Scrum team because he felt he was better than everyone else and didn’t want to be on a team with those he viewed beneath him.
 He was an eagle that didn’t want to be stuck with the turkeys.